RickoNoNo3/consulize/README.md

 <hr>

-A very light-weight reverse proxy service mesh, registered to [Consul](https://github.com/hashicorp/consul), proxying to your own URLs.
+A very light-weight reverse proxy service, registered to [Consul](https://github.com/hashicorp/consul), proxying to your own URLs.
 No more modification into your existing servers.

 If you are using load balance or routing tools, like [Fabio](https://github.com/fabiolb/fabio), `Consulize` may bring exciting routes tastes to you.